A moment map for twisted-Hamiltonian vector fields on locally conformally K\"ahler manifolds

 \begin{lemma} The Weyl-curvature tensor $\Omega^\nabla$ satisfies the following properties:

 \end{lemma}

 \begin{proof} The Bianchi identity \eqref{eq:omegabianchi1} holds since the Weyl connection is torsion-free \cite[Theorem III.5.3]{KN1}.
 Moreover, a straightforward computation shows that

-and so, being $\theta$ closed, this proves \eqref{eq:omegaskew}.
+and so, as $\theta$ is closed, this proves \eqref{eq:omegaskew}.
 Formula \eqref{eq:omegaJinv} follows directly from $\nabla J=0$.
 As for \eqref{eq:omega11} we notice that, when $\mathbb{C}$-linearly extended to the complexified tangent bundle $T^\mathbb{C}M$ and then restricted to the holomorphic tangent bundle, the $(0,1)$-component of the Weyl connection coincides with the $(0,1)$-component of the Chern connection.
 Indeed

 for any pair of complex $(1,0)$-vector fields $\xi,\eta$ on $(M,J)$.
 This implies that the $(0,1)$-component of the Weyl connection is the Cauchy-Riemann operator of the holomorphic tangent bundle of $(M,J)$, and therefore the $(0,2)$-component of $\Omega^{\nabla}$ vanishes.
-Moreover, since $\Omega^{\nabla}$ is skew-Hermitian, also its $(2,0)$-component vanishes, and this completes the proof. \end{proof}
+Moreover, since $\Omega^{\nabla}$ is skew-Hermitian, its $(2,0)$-component vanishes, and this completes the proof. \end{proof}

 By taking the trace of the Weyl curvature tensor \eqref{def:Weylcurv}, we define the {\it Weyl-Ricci tensor}

 and we notice that Lemma \ref{lem:weyl-curvature} has the following immediate

 \begin{corollary} The Weyl-Ricci tensor ${\rm Ric}^\nabla$ is symmetric and $J$-invariant, {\it i.e.\ }